Key messages

 Babies born pre-term with low birthweight

-Maternal age and birthweight
+Maternal age and low birthweight

 Smoking and low birthweight

-In 2019, 13.9% of Indigenous babies born to a mother who smoked during pregnancy had a low birthweight, compared with 5.7% of Indigenous babies born to a mother who did not smoke during pregnancy (Table D1.01.22).
+In 2020, 15.0% (1,048 babies) of First Nations babies born to a mother who smoked during pregnancy had a low birthweight, compared with 5.7% (591 babies) of First Nations babies born to a mother who did not smoke during pregnancy.
+First Nations babies born to mothers who smoked during pregnancy were 1.5 times as likely to have a low birthweight as non-Indigenous babies born to mothers who smoked during pregnancy (15.0% and 9.9%, respectively) (Table D1.01.22).

-Maternal smoking and birth outcomes such as low birthweight and pre-term birth are key drivers of change in infant and child mortality.
-For more information see Closing the Gap Targets: 2017 Analysis of Progress and Key Drivers of Change.
+For more information on smoking and low birthweight see Closing the Gap Targets: 2017 Analysis of Progress and Key Drivers of Change.

 Antenatal care and low birthweight

-Data from the National Perinatal Data Collection for 2019 showed that Indigenous babies (singleton live births) whose mothers attended antenatal care in the first trimester were less likely to have a low birthweight (8.1%) compared with Indigenous babies whose mothers attended after the first trimester or not at all (11.1%) (Figure 1.01.4).
+Data from the National Perinatal Data Collection for 2020 showed that First Nations liveborn singleton babies whose mothers attended antenatal care in the first trimester of pregnancy (before 14 weeks) were less likely to have a low birthweight (8.6% or 1,070) compared with First Nations babies whose mothers attended antenatal care after the first trimester or not at all (11.8% or 568) (Table D1.01.22, Figure 1.01.4).

 Data by Indigenous status of the mother showed the same pattern.
-Indigenous mothers who attended antenatal care in the first trimester of pregnancy (before 14 weeks) were less likely than mothers who attended after the first trimester or not at all (8.9% compared with 12.3%) (Table D3.01.14).
+First Nations mothers who attended antenatal care in the first trimester were less likely to have a low birthweight baby than First Nations mothers who attended after 20 or more weeks or not at all to have a low birthweight baby (9.2% compared with 14.0%) (Table D3.01.14).

 Low birthweight and other selected characteristics

-- were underweight pre-pregnancy (21.0% low birthweight rate), compared with those born to mothers who were a normal weight (10.0%), overweight (7.3%) or obese (5.9%) (Table D1.01.22, Figure 1.01.4).
+- were underweight prior to pregnancy (21.7% or 226 babies), compared with those born to mothers who were a normal weight (11.1%), overweight (7.2%) or obese (5.8%)

 International birthweight comparisons

 Note that international rate comparisons should be treated with caution because of the differences in methods used to classify and collect data, and the variations in the quality and reliability of the data available in each country.
+In Australia in 2020, among all live births (including multiple and singleton), 11.2% of First Nations babies were born with low birthweight, compared with 6.2% of other Australians babies.
+In New Zealand, 7.4% of Māori babies were born with low birthweight, compared with 6.0% of other New Zealander babies (Table D1.01.10).

 Changes over time

-Figure 1.01.5: Proportion of low birthweight liveborn singleton babies and changes in the gap, by Indigenous status of the baby, Australia, 2013 to 2019
+Figure 1.01.5: Proportion of low birthweight liveborn singleton babies and changes in the gap, by Indigenous status of the baby, Australia, 2013 to 2020

-Between 2013 and 2019, the average birthweight of Indigenous babies remained similar (3,256 grams in 2013 and 3,265 grams in 2019), while the average birthweight for non-Indigenous babies decreased slightly over the same period (by 6.4%) (Table D1.01.5, Figure 1.01.6).
-As a result, the difference in average birthweight between Indigenous and non-Indigenous babies decreased slightly over the period (Figure 1.01.6).
+Between 2013 and 2020, the average birthweight of First Nations babies increased slightly (by 0.5%, from 3,256 grams in 2013 to 3,271 grams in 2020, based on singleton live births and Indigenous status of babies), while the average birthweight for non-Indigenous babies decreased slightly over the same period (by 0.8%, from 3,393 gram to 3,367 gram).
+As a result, the absolute difference in average birthweight between First Nations and non-Indigenous babies decreased from a difference of 137 grams in 2013 to a difference of 96 grams in 2020 (Table D1.01.5, Figure 1.01.6).

-Figure 1.01.6: Average birthweight of liveborn singleton babies, by Indigenous status of the baby, Australia, 2013 to 2019
+Figure 1.01.6: Average birthweight of liveborn singleton babies, by Indigenous status of the baby, Australia, 2013 to 2020

 Source: Table D1.01.5.
 AIHW analysis of the National Perinatal Data Collection.

-Babies born with low birthweight have been found to experience lifelong and broad ranging health complications.
+Babies born with low birthweight have been found to experience lifelong and broad-ranging health complications.
 Studies have identified that low birthweight is associated with:

 - greater risks of serious health problems, including pulmonary hypertension, cerebral palsy, intellectual impairment, chronic lung disease, and vision and hearing loss (Howson et al. 2012; Hoy & Nicol 2010)